-Catherine Gillotti is an associate professor of Communication and the Associate Dean of Undergraduate Studies for the College of Humanities, Education and Social Sciences (CHESS).
+Catherine Gillotti is a professor of Communication and the Associate Dean of Undergraduate Studies for the College of Humanities, Education and Social Sciences (CHESS).

 Gillotti’s primary area of research and teaching interest are in the fields of health and interpersonal communication.
 She has spent most of my career studying how healthcare providers deliver bad news to patients.